Aldatu gets grant to develop Crimean Congo hemorrhagic fever test

 PANDAA assays mitigate target-proximal variability without sacrificing specificity, and as such can address a critical issue for CCHFV diagnostics.

-“Traditional qPCR falls short when it comes to development of simple assays with broad coverage of genetically diverse subtypes or lineages of the same pathogen, but this is exactly where PANDAA excels,” said Iain MacLeod, CEO/CSO at Aldatu.
+“Traditional qPCR falls short when it comes to development of simple assays with broad coverage of genetically diverse subtypes or lineages of the same pathogen, but this is exactly where PANDAA excels,” said Iain MacLeod, CEO/CSO at Aldatu Biosciences.

 “This funding will enable us to further demonstrate the unique ability of the PANDAA platform to solve diagnostic challenges related to strain variability that have plagued the diagnostic community for ages.”